Do you have kittens available?

 Maine Coon cats have a distinctive, semi-longhair coat that requires regular grooming to keep it in optimal condition.
 Here are some grooming requirements for Maine Coons:

 Brushing: Maine Coons have a dense, water-resistant coat with a soft undercoat.
 Regular brushing is essential to prevent matting and reduce shedding.
-Use a comb or slicker brush to remove loose hairs and prevent tangles.
+Use a wide teeth comb (greyhound comb) or slicker brush to remove loose hairs and prevent tangles.
 We like to use Mikki range of grooming combs and brushes.
 Aim to brush your Maine Coon at least a twice a week with a quick daily

 comb-through to keep knots at bay.